-The Central Tai are unusually polite, respectful, and hospitable people.
+What are their lives like?
+The Thai are unusually polite, respectful, and hospitable people.
 Their children are brought up to respect those of a higher rank, with additional emphasis on independence and self-reliance.
-The Central Tai seldom use physical punishment to discipline children.
+The Thai seldom use physical punishment to discipline children.

-The wealthiest Tai live in wood-framed homes that are raised off the ground and have plank floors, hard wood or mahogany panels, and tile roofs.
+The wealthiest Thai live in wood-framed homes that are raised off the ground and have plank floors, hard wood or mahogany panels, and tile roofs.
 The poorest villagers live in bamboo homes with thatched roofs and dirt floors.
 There are a wide variety of homes in the cities: multi-level cement houses, houses that are attached to or above shops, townhouses, apartment complexes, or wooden houses.
 The temple and school are prominent features in the villages.
 Water taxis transport people and cargo on polluted waterways that connect houses and other buildings.

+What are their beliefs?
 Theravada Buddhism was introduced in Thailand in 329 B.C.
-Almost all of the Tai are devout followers of Buddha ("the enlightened one") and seek to eliminate suffering and improve their future by gaining merit in pursuit of perfect peace, or nirvana.
+Almost all of the Thai are devout followers of Buddha ("the enlightened one") and seek to eliminate suffering and improve their future by gaining merit in pursuit of perfect peace, or nirvana.
 They believe that merit can be acquired through feeding monks, donating to temples, and attending worship services.

 Traditionally, young men enter a Buddhist monastery for three months to study Buddhism.
-The Tai also attempt to incorporate their Buddhist beliefs with folk animism, a practice in which they seek help through the worship of spirits and objects.
+The Thai also attempt to incorporate their Buddhist beliefs with folk animism, a practice in which they seek help through the worship of spirits and objects.

+What are their needs?
 Thailand has serious public health problems.
 Hepatitis is prevalent and malaria is a problem in rural areas.
 HIV infections are epidemic in the cities.

 Prostitution is a pressing social problem.
 Approximately 200,000 to 500,000 prostitutes, usually from poor, rural areas, are forced to sell their bodies to help their families survive.
 Education and employment opportunities for women are limited, and many women and children lack adequate health care.

-* Ask God to raise prayer teams who will begin breaking up the soil through worship and intercession.
+Prayer Points * Ask God to raise prayer teams who will begin breaking up the soil through worship and intercession.